Curriculum

 - Independence and personal responsibility are taught through Mindful Awareness and Restorative Practice

-- Higher attaining children are not restricted by the National Curriculum and are encouraged to think flexibly, take risks with their learning and to pursue excellence in particular areas.
+- Children are not restricted by the National Curriculum and are encouraged to think flexibly, take risks with their learning and to pursue excellence in particular areas.

-Although the National Curriculum is in place and we are required to follow the programmes of study, we can interpret it in such a way that it meets the needs and interests of our children.
-By not sticking to a prescriptive long term plan we are able to provide bespoke learning and ensure high quality provision term by term.
+Although the National Curriculum is in place and we are required to follow the programmes of study, we can interpret it in such a way that it meets the needs and interests of our children in order to have a greater impact on their learning.
+By having a flexible approach to planning, that takes into account current issues as well as the needs and interests of the children, we are able to implement a curriculum that provides bespoke learning that allows all children to apply their knowledge and develop a greater range of skills.

 To ensure that our curriculum allows for progression across the school we use Chris Quigley's Essentials as guidance.
 Here is an overview of what is taught in each year group for each subject: